Relintai/pandemonium_engine/README.md

 need for my games / projects.
 While here I also used the opportunity to modularize the engine more, and fix issues I had with it.
 I also added my engine modules to it by default, and ended up writing lots of custom things.

+Keep in mind, that I'm not really an engine dev.
+Which probably sounds completely bonkers from someone who develops and maintains his own godot fork almost non-stop.
+What I mean is that this engine is being developed to be used by my other projects.
+This brings some downsides, as this project cannot openly accept anything that anyone wants (like other engines).
+Fortunately this has never been an issue, as I don't really try to get people to use this engine, but if this ever becomes a problem I'll create an official "community edition" fork, that is much more open to outside influences.

 ## Getting the engine